Jessica Watson: Praise

 Despite criticism, Watson has had her supporters, not only after, but before the departure.
 In particular, adventurer Don McIntyre strongly supported her attempt, providing her with a boat and speaking in support of her attempt.
 Similarly, Tony Mowbray, who, like McIntyre, has previously circumnavigated the globe, provided his support, arguing that she was "doing it for the right reasons" and that he was confident of her success.
 The captain of the Magic Roundabout spoke highly of her skills, backing her circumnavigation attempt by describing her as a "damn-good crew member" and stating that he believed that she possessed the necessary abilities.
 Also adventurer and company owner Richard Branson gave his support before departure.

 During her journey others expressed their support for her attempt.
 Australian Prime Minister Kevin Rudd said in a public speech on 26 January that "Jessica Watson ... is an extraordinary young Australian."
 According to ABC News, competing circumnavigator Abby Sunderland congratulated Watson on rounding Cape Horn, "She's done an amazing job and I hope the rest of her trip goes as well as it has so far."

 At the arrival in Sydney, she was met by thousands of spectators including then-Australian Prime Minister, Kevin Rudd.
-He said "Jess welcome back to dry land.
+He said, "Jess, welcome back to dry land.
 Welcome back home to Australia.
 You know something, you may feel a little wobbly on your feet just now, but in the eyes of all Australians you now stand tall as our newest Australian hero."
-The crowd then sang a special rendition of Australia's national Anthem Advance Australia Fair as a salute to Watson.
+The crowd then sang a special rendition of Australia's national Anthem, "Advance Australia Fair", as a salute to Watson.

 Awards

-Since completing her circumnavigation, Watson has been recognised with a number of awards.
+Since attempting her circumnavigation, Watson has been recognised with a number of awards.
 These include the "Spirit of Sport" award from the Sport Australia Hall of Fame, and "Young Performer of the Year" for 2010, an award voted by the Australian public and presented at the annual Sports Performer Awards in Melbourne.

 Watson was named the Australian Geographic Society's Young Adventurer of the Year in 2010.
 She was selected as one of the ten international "2010 Adventurers of the Year" by National Geographic Society, and was the only sailor in the group.

 Watson was named the Young Australian of the Year on 25 January 2011.

 She was selected as one of the entrants to the Who's Who in Australia 2012 edition.

 Watson was the first female skipper to cross the line in the 2011 Sydney to Hobart and as a result earned the Jane Tate trophy.

 Watson received an Order of Australia Medal (OAM) in the Australia Day Honours List in January 2012 for service to sailing and to youth through the achievement of sailing solo and unassisted around the world, and as a role model for young Australians.
 In November 2022 she was inducted into the Australian Sailing Hall of Fame.

 In 2015, Watson was awarded the Leif Erikson Young Explorer Award by the Exploration Museum, in Húsavík, Iceland.